-This market trends article discusses capital markets and securities law in the time of COVID-19, which started in late 2019 and impacted the whole world in a matter of months, and explains how the U.S. Securities and Exchange Commission (the SEC) responded to address the effects of the pandemic, particularly on public companies.
-The article also highlights key Form 10-K and Form 10-Q matters, including risk factors, MD&A and financial statement issues and examines various financing alternatives for companies considering their options to bolster their capital structure.
+This article discusses capital markets and securities law in the time of COVID-19, which started in late 2019 and impacted the whole world in a matter of months, and explains how the U.S. Securities and Exchange Commission (SEC) responded to address the effects of the pandemic, particularly on public companies.

+THE ARTICLE ALSO HIGHLIGHTS KEY FORM 10-K AND FORM 10-Q

+matters, including risk factors, management discussion and analysis (MD&A), and financial statement issues, and examines various financing alternatives for companies considering their options to bolster their capital structure.